hlubenow/emustarter/README.md

 Of course, these emulators have to be already installed correctly on your system, otherwise, `emustarter.py` won't work.
 And to make it work (it does for me!), it also needs a bit of, well, configuration.
 There is a configuration file called `emustarter.dat`, that should be in the same directory as `emustarter.py`.
 In the file `emustarter.dat` you have to specify the emulator directories, and then you have to write the list of games and game-files, you want to use with `emustarter.py`.
+Please don't edit the headlines in square brackets.
 There are examples of the required data format in the file `emustarter.dat` provided here.
 That file has to be edited according to the circumstances on your system.
 The entries of the game lines in `emustarter.dat` are separated by commata.
 If `emustarter.dat` is edited correctly, it can be read by `emustarter.py`.
 Then, all the needed information can be found, and games can be started as described.

 The following background-information is probably needed to be able to edit `emustarter.dat` correctly: